Assignment Help

 How to Write Body Paragraphs in a Problem-Solution Essay

-The body is where your argument lives.
-Every body paragraph in a problem-solution essay has a specific job, and every one of them needs a topic sentence, supporting evidence, analysis of that evidence, and a connection back to the thesis.
-What differs between problem paragraphs and solution paragraphs is the type of work they do: problem paragraphs establish necessity; solution paragraphs establish possibility.
+Every body paragraph in a problem-solution essay has a specific job: a topic sentence, supporting evidence, analysis of that evidence, and a connection back to the thesis.
+Problem paragraphs establish necessity; solution paragraphs establish possibility.
 Both are argumentative — neither is purely informational.
-Active and passive voice choices also matter in body paragraphs — active voice makes your argument feel more direct and assertive, which is particularly important in solution sections where you need the reader to believe the solution will work.

 Writing the Problem Section

-The problem section of a problem-solution essay must do three things: establish that the problem exists (evidence), explain why it exists (causes), and make clear why it matters (consequences).
-Each of these sub-tasks can occupy its own paragraph in a longer essay, or be compressed into one or two paragraphs in a shorter one.
+The problem section must do three things: establish that the problem exists (evidence), explain why it exists (causes), and make clear why it matters (consequences).
 What you cannot do is describe the problem vaguely.
-“Mental health is a growing concern on college campuses” is a description.
-“Between 2013 and 2021, the proportion of college students reporting diagnosed anxiety increased from 17.7% to 34.4%, according to data from the American College Health Association’s National College Health Assessment — a rate of increase that outpaced the growth in available campus mental health services by a factor of three” is evidence.
+“Mental health is a growing concern” is a description.
+Specific data from a credible source — a named study, a quantified rate of change, a named institution — is evidence.
 Your problem section should read like the former sentence does not exist.
-Evidence-based reasoning in academic writing means every claim you make about the problem should be traceable to a source.

 Effective Techniques for Problem Paragraphs

-- Name specific institutions or entities: “At the University of Michigan, the UC system, and institutions across the UK Russell Group…” locates the problem in real places with real accountability.
+• Name specific institutions or entities: Locating the problem in real places with real accountability strengthens your credibility.

-- Use cause-and-effect logic: “The problem persists because [X], which produces [Y], which in turn causes [Z].”
-This chain of reasoning demonstrates analytical depth.
+• Use cause-and-effect logic: “The problem persists because [X], which produces [Y], which in turn causes [Z].”
+This chain demonstrates analytical depth.

-- Acknowledge existing failed solutions: If interventions have been tried and have not worked, saying so (and explaining why) adds credibility to your argument that something different is needed.
+• Acknowledge existing failed solutions: If interventions have been tried and have not worked, saying so — and explaining why — adds credibility.

 Writing the Solution Section

-The solution section must be specific, feasible, and evidence-backed.
 Three questions should guide every solution paragraph: What exactly is the solution?
-(Be precise — not “hire more counselors” but the ratio, the funding mechanism, the implementation timeline.)
+Be precise — not “hire more counselors” but the ratio, the funding mechanism, the implementation timeline.
 How does it address the causes of the problem?
-(Connect the solution directly to the problem analysis — if the problem is caused by X, your solution must change X.) What evidence suggests it will work?
-(A pilot program, an existing institution that has implemented this, a research study on comparable interventions, or a logical model of how the intervention produces the desired outcome.)
+Connect the solution directly to the problem analysis.
+What evidence suggests it will work?
+A pilot program, a successful institution, a research study on comparable interventions.

 Sample Body Paragraph — Solution Section